simps1982/commodore-8bit/butterfield-supermon+64.md

 ## Memory bank areas
 Generally $C000 (decimal 49152) - $CFFF (decimal 53247) is a popular address space range to use for one's own small machine language programs when programming the **C64** with **Supermon+64.**

 For relatively trivial example programs of a few lines, one might begin entering code at $C000, and store any associated data, such as a "HELLO WORLD" string, at $C1000.
-Such a program could then by run by exiting to the BASIC prompt and entering
+Such a program could then by run by exiting Supermon, returning to the BASIC prompt and entering

 ```BASIC
 SYS 49152